-Create your own math manipulatives and make counting sticks with craft sticks (also known as popsicle sticks…or tongue depressors at the doctor’s office!).
-This is a fun way to teach number sense while strengthening fine motor skills with small objects around your house!
+I believe that basic math can be taught for free and with very little preparation for the busy parent.
+For my toddler daughter, I have had a lot of fun making my own math manipulatives, such as various counting activities with craft sticks (also known as popsicle sticks…or tongue depressors at the doctor’s office!)
+I’ll show you fun ways that you can teach number sense while strengthening fine motor skills and improving concentration with small objects around your house!

-For my 3-year-old daughter, we have used everything from hair ties, pom poms, clothespins, stickers, and food to learn one-to-one correspondence, subitizing, and simple math.
-Practice with a variety of objects, especially with everyday items in your home.
-This makes counting relevant and enjoyable for your child and sets up the foundation for learning basic math.
+For my toddler, we have used everything from hair ties, pom poms, clothespins, stickers, and food to learn one-to-one correspondence, subitizing, and simple math.
+Practice with a variety of objects, especially with everyday items in your home!

 Amazon affiliate links provided for convenience

 - Craft sticks (OR branches, toilet paper tubes)